Frequently Asked Questions

 How can I be sure that the funds given are being used wisely?

-In the United States and Canada, all funds donated to Asia’s Hope are subject to oversight by national boards and our international Executive Board, and both Asia’s Hope Canada and Asia’s Hope USA are in full compliance with their respective country’s regulatory mechanisms and are routinely reviewed by certified public accountants.
+In the United States and Canada, all funds donated to Asia’s Hope are subject to oversight by national boards.
+Asia’s Hope Canada and Asia’s Hope USA are in full compliance with their respective country’s regulatory mechanisms and are routinely reviewed by certified public accountants.

 In Cambodia and Thailand, we operate nationally registered and recognized foundations, which are required to report to regulatory bodies and to the Executive Board of Asia’s Hope.
 We are in the process of registering this type of foundation structure in India.
 Each country or regional director receives monthly only the funds requested from and approved by Asia’s Hope International, and is required to present monthly expense, profit and loss reports.
 The Executive Director and board members travel to each country multiple times each year to review operations and ensure effective and transparent use of all funds.